andreasbell/sqlite_protobuf/README.md

     SELECT protobuf_extract(protobuf, "$.1[2].3", "int32") AS value FROM messages;

-The return type of this function depends user specified `type`, if a value can not be decoded into the desired type, an error is thrown.
+The return type of this function depends user specified `type`, if a value can not be decoded into the desired type, the function returns `NULL` rather than throwing an error.
 Valid types include
 - "int32" : extracts `int32` as INTEGER
 - "int64" : extracts `int64` as INTEGER
 - "uint32" : extracts `uint32` as INTEGER